Let's Adore Jesus-Eucharist! | Home >> Varia >> Bachelor's Kit

 4.2) Outdated technology.
 For example, good sharpening stones used to be made of natural Hard Black Arkansas stones.
-These days, a synthetic water stone will work just as well, and cost much less.
+These days, a synthetic diamond stone works better, and costs less.

 4.3) Unnecessary features.
 When I say that normally the more expensive tool is better, I assume that you are comparing two tools with equal capabilities, and capabilities suited to your needs.
 If you just need to hack off a few pieces of lumber for your back porch, I'm not telling you to go buy a 10,000$ professional-grade bench saw, instead of an little Japanese plywood handsaw worth 40$!

 Some people might want me to add another reason not to spend more: long life.
 Some tools are more expensive, because they will last much longer, and some people say in those cases you could by the less-expensive tool.